japila-books/apache-spark-internals/docs/rdd/PairRDDFunctions.md

   mapSideCombine: Boolean = true,
   serializer: Serializer = null)(implicit ct: ClassTag[C]): RDD[(K, C)]
 ----
-<1> Uses the xref:rdd:Partitioner.adoc#defaultPartitioner[default partitioner]
+<1> Uses the rdd:Partitioner.md#defaultPartitioner[default partitioner]
-<2> Uses a xref:rdd:HashPartitioner.adoc[HashPartitioner] with the given number of partitions
+<2> Uses a rdd:HashPartitioner.md[HashPartitioner] with the given number of partitions

-combineByKeyWithClassTag creates an xref:rdd:Aggregator.adoc[Aggregator] for the given aggregation functions.
+combineByKeyWithClassTag creates an rdd:Aggregator.md[Aggregator] for the given aggregation functions.

-combineByKeyWithClassTag branches off per the given xref:rdd:Partitioner.adoc[Partitioner].
+combineByKeyWithClassTag branches off per the given rdd:Partitioner.md[Partitioner].

-If the input partitioner and the RDD's are the same, combineByKeyWithClassTag simply xref:rdd:spark-rdd-transformations.adoc#mapPartitions[mapPartitions] on the RDD with the following arguments:
+If the input partitioner and the RDD's are the same, combineByKeyWithClassTag simply rdd:spark-rdd-transformations.md#mapPartitions[mapPartitions] on the RDD with the following arguments:

-* Iterator of the xref:rdd:Aggregator.adoc#combineValuesByKey[Aggregator]
+* Iterator of the rdd:Aggregator.md#combineValuesByKey[Aggregator]

 * preservesPartitioning flag turned on

-If the input partitioner is different than the RDD's, combineByKeyWithClassTag creates a xref:rdd:ShuffledRDD.adoc[ShuffledRDD] (with the Serializer, the Aggregator, and the mapSideCombine flag).
+If the input partitioner is different than the RDD's, combineByKeyWithClassTag creates a rdd:ShuffledRDD.md[ShuffledRDD] (with the Serializer, the Aggregator, and the mapSideCombine flag).

 === [[combineByKeyWithClassTag-usage]] Usage